Bolotnaya Square case: Nikolay Kavkazsky

 Born in 1986.
 A lawyer, a human rights activist and a member of opposition.
-He was arrested on July 25 and is kept in the pre-trial detention prison No. 2.
-He is accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and he is facing up to eight years in prison.
+He was arrested on July 25 and kept in the pre-trial detention prison No. 2.
+He was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and faced up to eight years in prison.
 According to the accusation, he hit a policeman.
 An independent investigation undertaken by a journalist from the "Grani.ru" human rights organization implies that Nikolay was not beating the policeman but was rather dodging the blows.

-Nikolay Kavkazsky suffers from multiple diseases such as rheumatoid arthritis, headaches, scoliosis, respiratory failure, heart disease, gastritis, allergy, dermatitis, His lawyers Tamara Romanova and Sergey Minnenkov have repeatedly drawn the attention of the court to Nikolay Kavkazsky's health conditions while presenting his medical records.
+Nikolay Kavkazsky suffers from multiple diseases such as rheumatoid arthritis, headaches, scoliosis, respiratory failure, heart disease, gastritis, allergy, dermatitis.
+His lawyers Tamara Romanova and Sergey Minnenkov have repeatedly drawn the attention of the court to Nikolay Kavkazsky's health conditions while presenting his medical records.
 He also complained about his health condition deteriorating in prison himself.

 In prison, Nikolay Kavkazsky wrote the article "What can we do about the prisons?"

 Nikolay Kavkazsky's filed an appeal to the Presidium of the Moscow City court and his detention was changed to house arrest on August 2, 2013, more than a year after he was arrested.
 He was under house arrest until November, 24th, 2013.
 He was amnestied in December 2013.

 Elena Kokhtaryeva

 Born in 1955.
-She is accused of throwing various objects at policemen and using force against them during the demonstrations.
-She was interrogated on March 25 and she is currently under pledge not to leave the city.
+She was accused of throwing various objects at policemen and using force against them during the demonstrations.
+She was interrogated on March 25 and later placed under pledge not to leave the city.
 She was sentenced to 3 years and 7 months with a suspended sentence.